 We suggest the following addition

+“4.
 Where doubts arise about the occurrence of a disappearance, the search should nevertheless begin immediately.
-All available evidence required to investigate the possibility of a disappearance and protect the life of the disappeared person should be preserved Principle 5 – The search should be exhaustive
+All available evidence required to investigate the possibility of a disappearance and protect the life of the disappeared person should be preserved and be immediately accessible to the relatives of the disappeared.”

+Principle 5 – The search should be exhaustive

 In relation to Principle 5 -paragraph 2: